youngmr290/Australian-Farm-Optimisation-Model/docs/machinery_index.rst

 work rates are slower on heavy clay soils.

 A machinery cost applies to all farm activities that require machinery.
-However, for both seeding and harvest, the work rate of the machinery affects the timeliness of completion.
+However, for both seeding and harvest, the work rate of the machinery affects the timelines of completion.
 For example, with smaller machinery, seeding takes longer, potentially incurring a late seeding yield penalty.
-Additionally, however, the model can hire contractual services for seeding and harvest.
+Additionally however, the model can hire contractual services for seeding and harvest.

 There are operating costs and depreciation costs associated with machinery.
 Operating costs